Rajpratik71/sheepdog-wiki/Sheepfs.md

     $ mkfs.ext4 sheepfs_dir/volume/test
     $ sudo mount -o loop sheepfs_dir/volume/test /somewhere

+   To attach to a snapshot 'mysnap' of a volume named 'test':

+    $ dog vdi clone -s 'mysnap' test testclone
+    $ echo testclone > sheepfs_dir/vdi/mount

+   Proceed as above for a normal vdi.

    When the connected sheep daemon crashes, we can re-connect to another live sheep deamon on the fly:

     $ echo ip:port > sheepfs_dir/config/sheep_info